agentmorris/camera-trap-ml-survey/README.md

 > <https://www.behold.cam/>

 AI-enabled camera trap designed for backyard wildlife monitoring.
-Still pre-kickstarter as of 2025.06, so still hard to say what this will be, or whether it will get made.
+Still conceptual as of 2025.06, so still hard to say what this will be, or whether it will get made.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/behold-mock.jpg" width="500">